stereolabs/zed-sdk/depth sensing/README.md

 # Depth Sensing Samples

 This repository contains samples demonstrating how to use the [ZED]("https://www.stereolabs.com/store/") camera's **Depth Sensing features** using the ZED SDK.
+You can find additional information on the Depth Sensing module in our [Documentation](https://www.stereolabs.com/docs/depth-sensing/) and [API Reference](https://www.stereolabs.com/docs/api/group__Depth__group.html).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/32394882/230639409-356b8dfa-df66-4bc2-84d8-a25fd0229779.gif" />